PORK TRENDS

 BUTTS

-The bone-in pork butt market eased marginally lower.
-Demand is good and supply is healthy, according to analysts.
-Historically, pork butts continue to increase through spring, with potential limited easing in April.
+The bone-in pork butt market increased again.
+Demand is steady and supply is fair, according to analysts.
+Historically, pork butts continue to increase through spring, and while there has usually been some softness during April, that has not happened yet this year.

 RIBS

-All varieties of ribs continued to post relatively strong gains.
-Supply is fair, while demand is increasing, following historical patterns for this time of year.
+Backribs were steady, while all varieties of spareribs decreased.
+Supply is fair, while demand remains steady, following historical patterns for this time of year.
 Packers continue to convert ribs and reserve product for forward bookings, which analysts expect will move the market higher.
-Historically, the rib markets are at a point where improving current and forward demand leads to market increases.
+Historically, there can be limited declines in the rib markets during April, as packers meet booking quotas and forward demand eases, according to analysts.

 BELLIES/BACON

-The pork belly market remained steady.
+The pork belly market increased again.
 Historically, the belly market holds relatively steady heading into spring, then moves slightly higher going into summer.

 HAMS